ADayn/Appartment/README.md

 $	service apache2 restart
 ```
   - If you go to http://localhost on a browser, you should now see a simple page that has a test button.
 Currently, all that happens when it is clicked is that a request of the type that is typed into the input box is sent to the server, and Python sends back a string telling you what request was sent.
 Test it out!

-### Possible issues
-- If you get a 500 (Internal Server Error) trying to press test on the test page, check the console.log and the error file for apache (/var/log/apache2/error.log for me).